Loading...

 • Shared

 The term 'Shared' generally means available to others; however, there are some slightly different meanings based on what is Shared.
-A Shared NDA Collection or NDA Study is viewable and searchable publicly regardless of the user's role or whether the user has an NDA account.
-A Shared Collection or NDA Study does not necessarily mean that data submitted to the Collection or used in the NDA Study have been shared as this is independently determined.
+A Shared NDA Study is viewable and searchable publicly regardless of the user's role or whether the user has an NDA account.
+A Shared NDA Study does not necessarily mean that data used in the NDA Study have been shared as this is independently determined.
 Data are shared according the schedule defined in a Collection's Data Expected Tab and/or in accordance with data sharing expectations in the NDA Data Sharing Terms and Conditions.
-Additionally, Supporting Documentation uploaded to a Collection may be shared independent of whether data are shared, but will only be viewable and accessible if the Collection is Shared.
+Additionally, Supporting Documentation uploaded to a Collection may be shared independent of whether data are shared.

 Collection Owners and those with Collection Administrator permission, may edit a collection.
 The following is currently available for Edit on this page: